 If you're unsure about dress code, ask the event organisers.

 When answering the question "What do you do?", you need to be friendly, clear and concise.
-You might only have a very limited amount of time to speak with someone and you need to make a good first impression.
+You might only have a very limited amount of time to speak to someone and you need to make a good first impression.

 Avoid unnecessary industry jargon - it can make you look foolish.